vikjam/homebrew-gactions/README.md

 # homebrew-gactions
-Formula and tap for the Google Actions SDK (gaction)
+Formula and tap for the Google Actions SDK (gactions)